jjgecon/EconJM_auto_doc_gen/output_docs/kdi/cover_letter/Gonzalez_CL.typ

   ),
 )

-I am applying for the POSITION position in the INSTITUTION.
+I am applying for the Research Fellow position in the Korea Development Institute.
 Currently, I am a PhD candidate in Economics at Southern Methodist University, specializing in Applied Microeconomics with an emphasis on Culture and Gender Economics, and I expect to complete my degree by May 2026.

+My family and I are eager to *leave the United States*.
+We want our newborn daughter to grow up in a different cultural environment and are seeking a community with a safe learning environment.

 My research explores how entertainment media both reflects and shapes economic behavior.
 I develop novel methods using generative AI to extract cultural values from TV shows and test how these values affect individuals' behaviors and attitudes.